Royal Palace, Tonga: Other royal residences

 The King and royal family have several more palaces to choose from.
 There is a palace in Fuaʻamotu, as well as Kauvai near Longoteme, Liukava ("revolution") in Kolovai, and both Tufumāhina and Vila (villa) between Koloua and Pea.

 Vila was built by Crown Prince Tupoutoʻa in the 1990s, who lived there upon his accession as King George Tupou V, far away from any neighbours.
-Since his death, that palace remained largely unused, but in 2010 major renovations were conducted.
+Since his death, that palace has remained largely unused, but in 2010 major renovations were conducted.
 A new fence was erected and new wings added to house the Tongan National Archives on one side, and offices of the Privy Council of Tonga on the other side.
-It is expected that the king will also hold royal audiences there again, instead of the now-deserted residence of the former British High Commissioner.
+It is expected that the present king will also hold royal audiences there again, instead of the now-deserted residence of the former British High Commissioner.

-There is Tauʻakipulu palace on Lifuka in Haʻapai, Fangatongo ("mangrove beach") near Talau on Vavaʻu, and there are residences in Niuafoʻou and Niuatoputapu.
+There is Tauʻakipulu palace on Lifuka in Haʻapai, Fangatongo ("mangrove beach") near Talau on Vavaʻu, and residences in Niuafoʻou and Niuatoputapu.
 The palace of ʻEua is just north of the harbour in Taʻanga.
-In the 1980s, Taufa'ahau Tupou IV had a new palace built on a mountaintop near Houma, but it was unused and by around 1990 only the artistically made bathtub remained, overgrown by weeds and disappearing sometime around 2000.
+In the 1980s, King Taufa'ahau Tupou IV had a new palace built on a mountaintop near Houma, but it was unused and by around 1990 only the artistically made bathtub remained, overgrown by weeds and disappearing sometime around 2000.